YHWong20/YHWong20/README.md

 - 👋 Hi, I’m @YHWong20.
 - 👀 I’m a Y1 Life Sciences major in NUS.
 I find the field of Computing fascinating and hope to learn more!
-In particular, I am interested in Cybersecurity/Information Security!
-I also hope to be able to apply my computing knowledge to the Life Sciences/Biological Sciences!
+I am interested in Cybersecurity/Information Security, along with Bioinformatics + Computational Biology!
 - 🌱 I’m currently learning Java.
 I hope to be able to learn JavaScript/C/C# in the future.

 <!---